turingschool/backend-curriculum-site/module2/misc/blogger.md

 #### Testing the flash messages

-Try editing and saving an article through your browser.
-Does anything show up?
+Run your test suite.
+What error do you get?
+The same one?!

 We need to add the flash messages to our view templates.
+We stored our message in the flash objct, but we didn't print it to the page.
 The `update` method redirects to the `show`, so we _could_ just add the display to our show template.

 However, we will use the flash object in many actions of the application.
 Most of the time, it's preferred to add it to our layout.